 But to understand why and how we first need to understand what drives customer complaints, the dangers they pose, and what can happen if you choose to ignore them…

-Why customer complaints are so powerful
+Customer complaints: Why they’re so powerful

 Customer complaints arise from the space between the experience buyers are promised, and the one they actually receive.
 If that ‘experience gap’ is analogous to a fault under the hood of your business’s day-to-day operations, then customer complaints are the warning lights on the dashboard.